WithoutHaste/WithoutHaste.Drawing.Shapes/documentation/WithoutHaste.Drawing.Shapes.Wedge.md

 A wedge is a slice of a circle.
 It is also known as a circular sector.
 Immutable.

+**Remarks:**
+"Arc" refers to the segment of circle's circumference that makes up the curved edge of the wedge.
+And arc is 1-dimensional; an arc is a curved line.

 # Fields

 ## Radius

 **readonly double**

+The radius of the full circle this wedge is a slice of.
+Also the length of either straight side of the wegde.

 # Properties